 If cultural attractions are an important aspect of your getaway, Jost Van Dyke may not be the perfect destination for you.
 This small, sparsely-inhabited island excels at offering natural attractions and is often frequented by pleasure sailors, divers, and active adventurers, but as far as historic buildings and museums to explore, there are none.

-If you like to explore unfamiliar places and cultures, you should consider visiting a museum during your vacation.
-To obtain additional information about each museum, click on the name.
+Assuming you like to learn about other people and places, you should consider visiting a museum while on vacation on Jost Van Dyke.
+To see additional information concerning each museum, click on the name.

 Folk Museum: Check out old stone tools, pottery and shipwreck items and pick up a t-shirt or souvenir.

-The following chart lists a few details concerning some museums you might enjoy near Jost Van Dyke.
+The table directly below lists some key facts concerning museums you might enjoy near Jost Van Dyke.

 |1780 Lower Estate Sugar Works Museum||(284) 494-9206||0.3 mi.
 North-Northwest of Central downtown Road Town|